“My passport is what?” “Revoked”, replies the girl at the girl at the check-in counter.

 The IRS is only required to send certifications of tax debt to your last known address and you do not have to acknowledge receipt.
 So, they can certify your debt, file a tax lien, and report this to the State Department who will then revoke your passport even if the debt is not owed.
 You may have never even received the notification because the IRS sent it to your last known address—and we have seen many cases where the IRS conveniently forgets to update a taxpayer’s address.

 What does this do to your passport?
 You now can’t travel until you’ve proven you don’t owe the IRS?
-This could have a major impact on businesses travelers that have done nothing wrong and don’t, in fact, owe any tax.
+This could have a major impact on businesses travellers that have done nothing wrong and don’t, in fact, owe any tax.

 And, the problem is bigger than you might realize.
 Although you may think of passports as only being necessary for travel abroad, some people may need them for domestic travel as well.
-This would apply to people living in states that have not complied with federal recommendations for stricter standards on state issued I.D.s; “real IDs”.
+This would apply to people living in states that have not complied with federal recommendations for stricter standards on state-issued I.D.s; “real IDs”.

 If you have any unsettled business with the IRS, it would be in your best interest to clear it up before you arrive at the departure gate.